 How does Singapore compare around the world?

-We found that alcohol is involved in about 10.6% of Singapore's total road traffic deaths based on a 2015 study conducted by the World Health Organization (WHO).
-But what does this statistic actually tell us about the severity of Singapore's drink-driving problem?
+The Singapore Police Force found that drink driving was one of the major causes leading to road traffic accidents in Singapore.
+But what does this news actually tell us about the severity of Singapore's drink-driving problem?
 To gain perspective, we compared Singapore with its neighbors in the Asia-Pacific region as well as major countries around the world.

 Our study showed that within the Asia-Pacific, Korea and Singapore are quite comparable in this regard: alcohol played a role in 14.3% and 10.6% of road traffic deaths respectively.
 Alcohol was involved in a lower percentage of total road traffic deaths in the Philippines, China, India and Japan than in Singapore.
 It appears, however, that Singapore's drunk-driving problem is nowhere near as serious as it is in other parts of the region.
 Alcohol played a role in roughly a quarter to a third of road traffic fatalities in Malaysia, Thailand, Australia, New Zealand and Vietnam.